 This card’s variable interest rate is incredibly high at a minimum of 26.99% (variable).
 While this may not be a big deal if you pay your credit card bill in full each month, it can be quite costly you plan to carry a balance at any time.
 If you suspect you’ll need to carry a balance, you should seek out a different credit card with a lower APR.

 Low starting credit limit

-While this Mission Lane credit card does give you the chance to work up to a higher credit limit after you make six on-time monthly payments, your initial credit limit can still be quite low.
+While this Mission Lane credit card does give you the chance to be considered for a higher credit limit in as little as seven months, your initial credit limit can still be quite low.
 According to Mission Lane, the minimum credit limit for this card is $300.